tjp7rr/dPFT/INSTALLATION.md

 ## Python installation
 We suggest using manager like [anaconda](https://www.anaconda.com/download/).

-The file in this github repository called: `dvPFT_environment.yml` contains the configuration of the specific anaconda environment used for dvPFT.
+The file in this github repository called: `dPFT_environment.yml` contains the configuration of the specific anaconda environment used for dvPFT.
 Install the anaconda environment by running the command:
 ```
-conda env create -f dvPFT_environment.yml
+conda env create -f dPFT_environment.yml
 ```
-This will create an anaconda environment called `dvPFT` on your machine.
+This will create an anaconda environment called `dPFT` on your machine.
 Activate the environment by running:
 ```
-conda activate dvPFT
+conda activate dPFT
 ```

 ## SLEAP installation